-The CAA accepts applications for the site visitor pool from October 1 – December 15 every year.
+The CAA accepts applications for the site visitor pool each year, typically from early October to December 15.
 Site visitors serve as part of the corps of volunteers who travel to university campuses to conduct accreditation reviews on behalf of the CAA for graduate education programs in audiology and speech-language pathology.
 Four-year terms start July 1 and are renewable.

 Site Visitor Categories

 The CAA identified three site visitor categories and distinct qualifications to ensure representation across the many perspectives of graduate education: